-We interviewed David and Rupert from Perspective Pictures about there 3000 mile skate from LA to New York for Teenage Cancer Trust.
+We interviewed David and Rupert from Perspective Pictures about their 3000-mile skate from LA to New York for Teenage Cancer Trust.

-How long did it take you do organise and prepare for the trip?
+How long did it take you to organise and prepare for the trip?

 David: After countless phone calls with Rupert and a trip where we skated the length of Wales, which we did last year to help us realise how tough, but also how amazing this trip was going to be.